alec-y-cheng/alec-y-cheng.github.io/_pages/about.md

   * Currently working as a lab assistant doing georeferencing work for the Ladies' Hermitage Foundation
 * Peabody Scholars Program (2021-Present)
   * Selective college-wide honors program for students engaged in community service and leadership
+* GRID Architecture and Design Journal (2023-Present)
+  * Write, manage, conduct outreach and interview guests for Emory University’s architecture and design journal
 * Harvard Graduate School of Design Design Discovery (2023 Summer)
   * Intensive 3 week course in architectural design thinking, processes, and software
 * Western Mongolia Archaeology Project (2023 Summer)
-  * Participated in an archaeological field school experience hosted by Western Kentucky University
+  * Participated in an archaeological field school experience hosted by Western Kentucky University investigating the roots of Late Bronze Age civilizations in the Asian Steppes
 * Premier Scribes (2022 Summer)
   * Medical scribe at St. Thomas Midtown ED
 * WRVU Nashville (2021-2022)
   * Worked as a staff writer and published concert and album reviews, intervewed artists, covered press and took photos
 * San Diego Zoo Wildlife Alliance (2021 Summer)
-  * Worked as a food sales clerk, handling food, cleaning, and interacting with customers at the front plaza of the San Diego Zoo, also trained new hires on restaurant service protocols
+  * Worked as a food sales clerk, handling food, cleaning, and interacting with customers at the front plaza of the San Diego Zoo.
+Also trained new hires on restaurant service protocols

 ## Skills